For information: http://sites.utexas.edu/pharmacy-admissions/

 General Information on The University of Texas at Austin College of Pharmacy: Provides education and training to more than 500 professional students as well as approximately 130 graduate students, post-graduate residents and post-graduate fellows.
-The college makes its home in a two-building complex on the main campus of UT Austin.
-Joint program with the University of Texas Health Science Center at San Antonio.
-Cooperative programs with the University of Texas at El Paso and the University of Texas-Pan American in Edinburg.
+The college makes its home in a two-building complex on the main campus of UT Austin and has a joint program with The University of Texas Health Science Center at San Antonio and a cooperative program with The University of Texas Rio Grande Valley

 UT pharmacy students receive high quality instruction in the basic pharmaceutical sciences, pharmacy administration, and pharmacy practice.
-Clinical education sites in the Austin/Temple/Waco area, El Paso, the Rio Grande Valley, the University of Texas Health Science Center at San Antonio, the University of Texas Southwestern Medical Center in Dallas, the M.D.
+Clinical education sites are available in the Austin/Temple/Waco area, the Rio Grande Valley, the University of Texas Health Science Center at San Antonio, the University of Texas Southwestern Medical Center in Dallas, the M.D.
 Anderson Cancer Center in Houston, and the University of Texas Medical Branch in Galveston.
-Honors Program and a Pharm.D./Ph.D. for students who show interest in academic and/or research careers.
+Honors Program and a Pharm.D./Ph.D. are available for students who show interest in academic and/or research careers.

-Curriculum: Pharm.D. program includes two years of pre-pharmacy coursework and four years of work within the college in the pharmaceutical and clinical sciences.
-Curriculum is designed to provide the state and nation with pharmacists who are scientifically trained and clinically competent to deliver a full spectrum of pharmaceutical services in all areas of practice and to be leaders in the profession.
-Curriculum features a discipline-integrated approach to the management of disease states, and a case-based team approach to the design of patient-specific therapeutic planning.
+Curriculum: The Pharm.D. program requires two years of pre-pharmacy coursework and four years of work within the college in the pharmaceutical and clinical sciences.
+The curriculum is designed to provide the state and nation with pharmacists who are scientifically trained and clinically competent to deliver a full spectrum of pharmaceutical services in all areas of practice and to be leaders in the profession.
+The curriculum features a discipline-integrated approach to the management of disease states, and a case-based team approach to the design of patient-specific therapeutic planning.

 Admissions: Students may begin the professional curriculum only after they have been admitted to The University of Texas at Austin and to the professional program in pharmacy.
 To be accepted to the professional pharmacy program, applicants must complete at least 65 semester hours of prerequisite coursework.
-Holistic review of application materials including an assessment of overall academic achievement as indicated by grade point average and PCAT scores.
+The Admissions Committee conducts a holistic review of application materials including an assessment of overall academic achievement as indicated by grade point average and PCAT scores.
 In addition to academic credentials, the committee also considers other factors such as, but not limited to, letters of recommendation, oral and written communication skills, extracurricular involvement, knowledge of the profession, work in health care, community service and leadership, and special life circumstances.

 |Course Title||Semester Hours||Quarter Hours|